patrickvorgers/Home-Assistant-Import-Energy-Data/README.md

       - ```elec_solar_low_resolution.csv```
         - Contains the lowest resolution production data available (for instance: day resolution)
         - Not needed in case that there are no solar panels
         - Not needed in case that there is only one resolution available.
+      - ```elec_battery_feed_in_high_resolution.csv```
+        - Contains the highest resolution battery charging data available (for instance: hour resolution)
+        - Not needed in case that there is no battery
+      - ```elec_battery_feed_in_low_resolution.csv```
+        - Contains the lowest resolution battery charging data available (for instance: day resolution)
+        - Not needed in case that there is no battery
+        - Not needed in case that there is only one resolution available.
+      - ```elec_battery_feed_out_high_resolution.csv```
+        - Contains the highest resolution battery discharging data available (for instance: hour resolution)
+        - Not needed in case that there is no battery
+      - ```elec_battery_feed_out_low_resolution.csv```
+        - Contains the lowest resolution battery discharging data available (for instance: day resolution)
+        - Not needed in case that there is no battery
+        - Not needed in case that there is only one resolution available.
       - ```gas_high_resolution.csv```
         - Contains the highest resolution production data available (for instance: hour resolution).